scalapb/ScalaPB/docs/src/main/markdown/scala.js.md

       "com.thesamet.scalapb" %%% "scalapb-runtime" % scalapb.compiler.Version.scalapbVersion % "protobuf"
     )

-Since the ScalaJS compiler depends on an old version of protobuf it is recommended to work with the `compilerplugin-shaded` artifact.
+Since the Scala.js compiler depends on an old version of protobuf it is recommended to work with the `compilerplugin-shaded` artifact.
 This artifact contains a shaded version of protobuf-java and other dependencies.
 Have this in your `project/scalapb.sbt` file instead of what described in the standard installation instructions: